claranet/spryker-base/README.md

 ## Directory hierarchy

     /data/shop/                 -- APPLICATION_ROOT_DIR
       ./assets/                 -- Static assets built by antelope ./config/                 -- Configuration files
-      ./cache/                -- Twig cache, the silex/symfony web profiler cache and further temporary files will be placed here during runtime ./public/{Yves,Zed}/    -- Entry point to spryker application (document root) ./src/                  -- Actual implementation of this shop instance provided by you!
+      ./cache/                  -- Twig cache, the silex/symfony web profiler cache and further temporary files will be placed here during runtime
+      ./public/{Yves,Zed}/      -- Entry point to spryker application (document root) ./src/                    -- Actual implementation of this shop instance provided by you!
         ./Generated/            -- Implementation of all collected transfer objects  of all bundles ./Orm/                  -- All the collected Propel schema definitions (XML) of all bundles ./Pyz/                  -- The project space of this very own implementation

       ./vendor/                 -- Dependencies resolved by phpcomposer
         ./spryker/              -- APPLICATION_SPRYKER_ROOT

-    /data/logs/               -- Local log files of different components
+    /data/logs/                 -- Local log files of different components /data/bin/                  -- Helper scripts
+    /data/etc/config_local.php  -- Spryker configuration overriding the project wide ones with container local setup resp. their external dependencies

 ## Using this image

-...
+In order to use this docker image one must build a docker image itself by inheriting this base image and adding custom instructions if necessary.

+Inherited properties are:

+* Environment variables (`ENV`)
+* Build trigger adding essential part of your codebase (`ONBUILD`)
+* The entrypoint and cmd parts (`ENTRYPOINT`, `CMD`)

+All the environment variables defined here in the base image will be inherited by the child image as well.
+So defaults should be same.
+During runtime configuration you must supply spryker with information regarding the depending external resources like the Redis, PostgreSQL or Elasticsearch.
+To check which environment variables are necessary or required have a look at the `Dockerfile`.

+Furthermore are there build trigger (`ONBUILD`) placed at the base level which governing part of the build process of the child image.
+These trigger define which part of your shop source code repository (by default) will be included to the effective conrete docker image implementing the actual shop.

+By default your code base need to supply the following parts which automatically get added to the image:

+* `./src/`
+* `./package.json`
+* `./composer.json`
+* `./config/`

 ## Configuration